janhartman/sp-todo-list/README.md

-# sp-todo-list
+# My to-do app
-Project for the Web Programming course - my own to-do app
+This is my project for the Web Programming course - my own implementation of a to-do app.

+## Frontend
+Written in HTML5 with CSS.

+## Backend
+TODO